XuYe-TheoPhy/MMAcode-on-timelike-circular-orbits-for-charged-test-particles/README.md

-# MMAcode-on-timelike-circular-orbits-for-charged-test-particles
+# Mathematica code on timelike circular orbits for charged test particles

-This repository contains the mathematica code that can be demonstrate the mainly results shown in paper "Novel topological phenomena of timelike circular orbits for charged test particles".
-The arxiv number is 2406.13270.
+This repository contains the mathematica code that can demonstrate the mainly results shown in the paper "Novel topological phenomena of timelike circular orbits for charged test particles".
+The arxiv number of this paper is [2406.13270](https://arxiv.org/abs/2406.13270).